Best Automobile Injury Lawyers In California

-Most people associate injuries involving automobile accident with the use of vehicles for personal reasons.
-And while it is true that people are more likely to be injured when using their vehicle for personal purposes, there are times injuries can be sustained when a car or truck is used for work-related reasons.
-Normally, auto injuries that occur when a worker is going to or from the workplace are not covered by workers’ compensation.
-But there are some exceptions.
+Most people associate automobile accident injuries with the use of vehicles for personal purposes.
+And while it is true that people are more likely to be injured when using their vehicle for personal reasons, injuries can also occur when a car or truck is used for business purposes.
+Workers’ compensation typically does not cover automobile accidents that occur on the way to or from the workplace.
+However, there are a few exceptions.

 - If an employee is required to bring their vehicle to work and use it throughout their work day for business-related travel, it may be possible to file a claim if an accident occurs.

 - The other exception is when company vehicles are used to provide transportation, as may be the case with car pools.

-Injuries that may be sustained when a vehicle is used for work-related purposes are similar to what may occur with any type of automobile accident.
-A surprising number of injuries are caused by the door closing on a vehicle.
-But it’s injuries involving negligence of another person that tend to be the most serious.
-For instance, a sudden stop because another car swerves into a car’s path may result in whiplash or a spine injury.
-The most common auto-related injuries that may be experienced due to automobile accident include:
+Injuries sustained when a vehicle is used for work-related purposes are comparable to those sustained in any type of car accident.
+A shocking number of injuries are caused by a vehicle’s door closing.
+However, injuries caused by the negligence of another are typically the most severe.
+For example, a sudden stop caused by another car swerving into the path of a vehicle may result in whiplash or a spine injury.
+These are the most common automobile-related injuries that may result from an automobile accident:

 - Neck injuries